AllDayRuckoff/has-offers-pushover/README.md

-Has Offers API + PUSHOVER Integration
+HasOffers API + PUSHOVER Integration
 =====================================

-Queries the HasOffers API and pushes notifications using Pushover.
+Queries the HasOffers Affiliate Program API and pushes notifications using Pushover.